transloadit/uppy/website/src/docs/thumbnail-generator.md

 ### `thumbnailtype: 'image/jpeg'`

 MIME type of the resulting thumbnail.
 Default thumbnail MIME type is `image/jpeg`.
+This is useful if you want to support transparency in your thumbnails by switching to `image/png`.

 ### `waitForThumbnailsBeforeUpload: false`